-Flow Quantities Improvements: Flow is listed as a limiting factor in all fifteen of the watersheds.
+Flow Quantities Improvements: Flow is listed as a limiting factor in all seventeen of the watersheds.
 Flow is addressed within Section 3.2.1 of this Restoration Plan.

-Watershed Evaluations: In 2018, the four watersheds added as part of the 2018 Tributary Prioritization Plan need to be evaluated prior to implementation of the above work actions in order for the work to be worth the investment.
+Watershed Evaluations: In 2024, the Warm Springs Creek watershed will be evaluated to determine the remaining priority projects.
+In 2018, the four watersheds added as part of the 2018 Tributary Prioritization Plan need to be evaluated prior to implementation of the above work actions in order for the work to be worth the investment.
 The estimated cost for these various projects within the four watersheds is \$609,796.